New Zealand women's cricket team in England in 2026

-The New Zealand women's cricket team is scheduled to tour England in May 2026 to play the England women's cricket team.
-The tour will consist of three One Day International (ODI) and three Twenty20 International (T20I) matches.
-The ODI series will form part of the 2025–2029 ICC Women's Championship.
-The T20I series will serve as preparation for both teams ahead of the 2026 Women's T20 World Cup.
+The New Zealand women's cricket team toured England in May 2026 to play the England women's cricket team.
+The tour consisted of three One Day International (ODI) and three Twenty20 International (T20I) matches.
+The ODI series formed part of the 2025–2029 ICC Women's Championship.
+The T20I series served as preparation for both teams ahead of the 2026 Women's T20 World Cup.
 In July 2025, the England and Wales Cricket Board (ECB) confirmed the fixtures for the tour, as a part of the 2026 home international season.